 A million Killer Kittens thanks to faithful THOIA reader Noel Tuazon for this spine-chilling surveillance cam footage from inside the Ms. Horror Blogosphere voting booth!

-In case you've been off from school with mono, and didn't hear the news: The Vault of Horror is currently collecting votes for the Ms. Horror Blogosphere feature/contest which has been running over the last couple of weeks.
+In case you've been off from school with mono, and didn't hear the news: The Vault of Horroris currently collecting votes for the Ms. Horror Blogospherefeature/contest which has been running over the last couple of weeks.

 The contest boasts over 20 entries from some really fabulous blogs/blogettes -- including a submission from Yours Truly!
 If you're interested in exploring the weird, wonderful world of female horror blogging, head on over to The Vault for a meet & greet with the contestants!
 And don't forget the customary bucket of pigs' blood!

-who took the time to vote for their favourite feline!
+This contest is now closed.
+Warm and fuzzy Killer Kittens thanks to all who took the time to vote for their favourite feline!

 Cats are known for their peculiarly possessive behaviour.
 I once had a cat who would systematically tear all the posters down from my walls if I failed to adhere to his strict feeding schedule (whenever he wanted to eat, he ate).
 If I scolded him, I could always expect to find something that belonged to me either torn apart or peed on the next day.
 Cute, cuddly, vengeful little beasts...